 Crackers don’t have to be off-limits for those who avoid eating wheat and other gluten-containing ingredients.
 Mary’s Gone Crackers are made from a blend of brown rice, quinoa, flax seeds, and sesame seeds.
 The original is flavored with sea salt and gluten-free tamari for a touch of savory umami that stands up well to sharp cheese, hummus, and even nut butters.
 Tasters describe the flavor as nutty, seedy, and earthy.
 They’re also available in black pepper, herb, and jalapeno flavors.

 These crackers are very crisp and crunchy, to the point that some reviewers say eating too many can be hard on the teeth and jaw.
 The crisp texture will hold up no matter what you top or dip these crackers into.
-As for nutrition, these crackers are certified organic, contain no added sugars or oils, and the seed blend is a good source of heart-healthy omega-3 fatty acids.
+These crackers are certified organic, contain no added sugars or oils, and the seed blend is a good source of omega-3 fatty acids.

 Ka-Me Rice Crackers are a Japanese-inspired snack made from jasmine rice, rice bran oil, and sea salt.
 The original flavor is simple, light, and reminiscent of toasted rice.
 Since they’re made from rice, they’re naturally gluten-free and the crunchy/salty combination is addictive enough to munch on straight out of the package regardless of whether you consume gluten or not.
 Ka-Me’s rice crackers are also available in several Asian-inspired flavors, like wasabi, Korean barbecue, and spicy-sweet chili.